eTextile/Matrix/Eagle/README.md

 U3            |                              | AUDIO-JACKSMD2               | AUDIO-JACK-3.5MM-SMD |

 ## TODO
 - Replace the Teensy With an other chip
+  - keep compatibility with the Teensy audo lib : http://www.pjrc.com/teensy/td_libs_Audio.html
 - Make the design with Upverter